NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 1. Plug your ISP of choice into your computer (via a USB cable) and onto the 6-pin header.
 There are two ways to place it on; the header is aligned such that the ribbon cable should be facing away from the board while programming.
 If this fails without being able to upload, try flipping the header around.
 This should both power the board and provide communications.
 2. Go to Tools --> Programmer and select the appropriate programmer based on what you are using.

-Otherwise, if you are uploading a bootloader, you go to Tools --> Burn Bootloader.
+To upload the bootloader, you go to Tools --> Burn Bootloader.
 If you are doing this on an Arduino or data-logger board, you may have to plug in the USB cable to supply enough power and to go to Tools --> Port and select the proper serial port for your device.
 (It is not programmed via the serial port though, so I (Wickert) do not understand why you sometimes have to do this.)

-In either case, lights should flash on the programmer and board and a message should appear in the Arduino IDE that tells you whether or not you have succeeded.
+Lights should flash on the programmer and board and a message should appear in the Arduino IDE that tells you whether or not you have succeeded.
 If it fails, try these approaches in order:
 1. Try flipping around the ISP (also called "ICSP") attachment,
 2. Make sure that all of your USB-cable connections are secure,
 3. Desperate internet searching.